Does chainsaw bar and chain oil ever expire?

 Other substitute chainsaw oils such as canola oil and other vegetable oils will also expire long before a petroleum-based oil.
 Personally, I’d want to use something that’s no more than 3 years old.

-And as far as using motor oil or hydraulic oil as a chain lube, you just want it to be clean.
+And as far as using hydraulic oil or motor oil as a bar and chain lube, you just want it to be clean.
 It will also last many years, but is it really the best option in the first place?

 How To Best Store Chainsaw Lubricants